California has Yosemite.

 I was recently talking about the Buc-ee’s story with Nicole Johnson-Hoffman, McDonald’s Business Unit leader at OSI Group.
 Nicole raised the salient point that the cult like following is a direct result of Buc-ee’s having dialed in to their customers’ wants and needs.
 But not just along one dimension like cheap gas, but a wide portfolio of customers’ wants and needs that had largely been ignored by traditional options.

 As retailers & foodservice companies work harder to dial in more clearly into their customers’ needs, wants & expectations, suppliers like OSI have to do the same.
-It’s why they announced last week an investment in new supply chain technology to help them better serve customers.
+It’s why they announced last week an investment in new supply chain technology to help them better serve customers through machine learning.

 Someone told me this week that all the digital innovation is happening on the consumer end of the meat value chain.
-But that’s not true for the forward looking companies like OSI who are using multiple levers of technology to address customer wants and needs.
+But that’s not true for the forward looking companies like OSI who are using multiple levers of technology to address customer wants and needs in the market.

 And as the digital dominoes fall, expectations will increase all the way back to the primary packer.
 You’ll either be running with the OSI’s of the world or struggling to catch up.